 As the sunlight peeps through my blinds, I slowly pry my eyes open and stretch out, eager to start the day.
 That’s when it dawned on me, it was the last week of 2017.

 This year has been an extremely emotionally draining one and honestly, I’m really looking forward to 2018.
 But I also had a lot of great memories this year that changed my life.
-As I sat down to create my annual “year in my life” video, I realized just how much being a fangirl, and embracing that label, has helped me this year.
+As I sat down to create my annual “year in review” video, I realized just how much being a fangirl, and embracing that label, has helped me this year.
 It changed my life.

 So if you’re still tiptoeing the edge, unsure whether to embrace your quirky fangirling, here are 5 reasons why you should take the jump.